-Teaching is generally a very secure profession, which brings a regular and guaranteed income, making it more likely that lenders will want to offer you a mortgage.
+Teaching is generally a secure profession, bringing in regular and guaranteed income, making it more likely that lenders will want to offer you a mortgage.

 However, many teachers are on temporary contracts, making it difficult to get a mortgage.
 Some specialist lenders recognise this, and offer mortgages for teachers, without permanent contracts, when other lenders won’t.

-Another issue for teachers is that they often must live in areas where housing costs are higher, simply because they need to be within travelling distance of their school.
+Another issue for teachers is that they often live in areas where housing costs are higher, simply because they need to be within travelling distance of their school.
 Some lenders recognise this and are happy to offer up to 100% mortgages in certain situations.

 You might think that this is all good news, and rush to look for providers who deal specifically with teachers mortgages.
 However, I would avoid jumping in too quickly.
-Some lenders may offer specific mortgages for teachers, but these may, or may not, offer the best mortgage rates for teachers.
+Specific mortgages for teachers, may, or may not, offer the best mortgage rates for teachers.
 It is important that their mortgage rates are competitive in comparison to the rest of the market, if you are to get the best mortgages for teachers.

 Gain as much knowledge about mortgages as possible, before embarking on buying or remortgaging your property.
 A mortgage is the biggest debt that most people are likely to take on, and it is vital that you get it right.
-The difference between getting a good deal and a bad deal can make a difference of hundreds of pounds a month and tens of thousands of pounds, over the lifetime of the mortgage, which is why it might sometimes be better to avoid teachers mortgage rates.
+The difference between a good deal and a bad deal can make a difference of hundreds of pounds a month and tens of thousands of pounds, over the lifetime of the mortgage, which is why it might sometimes be better to avoid teachers mortgage rates.

-To buy your house as cheaply as possible there are a few things to consider.
+To buy your house as cheaply as possible there are many considerations.